RenderHeads/UnityPlugin-AVProVideo/README.md

 # AVPro Video
 AVPro Video is a multi-platform Unity plugin for advanced video playback

-This Github page is primarily for reporting bugs or feature requests.
+This Github page is primarily for __reporting bugs and feature requests__.